 I go here for street tacos, tortas and flautas because they are as authentic as they come.
 It’s inexpensive and tiny, with only five or six tables.
 Unfortunately, there’s no cerveza, but there are two coolers full of Mexican soft drinks.
 I wish I could grab a cold Victoria here, but that’s a sacrifice I’m willing to make for the food.

 Founded by the late Bill Neumeier, their specialty is “dry” ribs, seasoned and smoked to perfection, but full of juicy goodness.
-Yes, you can have them with barbecue sauce, but either way don’t forget the fries and a cold beer.
+Yes, you can have them wet with barbecue sauce or “muddy” with both, but either way don’t forget the fries and a cold beer.
 Giant baked potatoes, a legacy of the defunct Coney Island, are also on the menu.
-Betcha you can’t eat a whole one.
+Betcha can’t eat a whole one.

 Indoor dining and take-out.
 Lunch and dinner service seven days a week.